ewpratten/ewpratten.com/content/blog/2021-11-14-amprnet-bgp.md

 ### Requesting an IP allocation

-My existing AMPRNet allocation was a `/29` block which, due to [CIDR Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) being being clever, is *smaller* than a `/24`.
+My existing AMPRNet allocation was a `/29` block which, due to [CIDR Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) being clever, is *smaller* than a `/24`.
 Thus, I had to request a larger IP block for myself.
 The process for requesting a BGP-routable `/24` from ARDC is a bit different than the standard allocation request process.
 Firstly, all BGP allocations must be requested under [`44.31.0.0/16`](https://portal.ampr.org/networks.php?a=region&id=162), which is the "BGP Allocations" segment of `44/8`.
 These BGP allocations fall under the `Direct` allocation type that the AMPRNet Wiki warns you *not* to use.

 After filling out the usual allocation application, I was contacted by [G1FEF](https://g1fef.co.uk/), the IT Director of ARDC, with an extra document to fill out, then I was handed an Letter Of Authorization (LOA) and was ready to go!